MarvelEhi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11. Don't just count your directories, make your directories count
 12. What’s new
 13. Being unique is better than being perfect
 14. It must be in that file
 15. Count that word
 16. What's next?
+17. I hate bins